Q) What is POLAR BOREALIS Magazine?

 Q) What does a typical issue consist of?

-Cover art, masthead page, table of contents, editorial page, 6 poems and 7 stories.
+Cover art, masthead page, table of contents, editorial page, 6 poems, 7 stories, and a bunch of short bios on the contributors.
 Approximately 44 pages of stuff.

 Q) How will it be distributed?